nikitaeverywhere/GlobalsDB-NodeJS-Admin-Concept/README.md

 ### Installation

 Copy files to any directory and start from <code>admin.js</code> file.
 Customize url/port settings in <code>settings.js</code>.
 Note that application is in-development and represents only main concept, so it doesn't have security at all.
 Use at your own risk!

+### Troubleshooting

+Make sure that:
+* NodeJS and GlobalsDB are installed
+* You replaced basic settings in settings.js with yours
+* cache.node isn't corrupted

+If console throws error during startup about loading cache.node module, try to replace module file with latest module file in your GlobalsDB/bin directory.
+This file called like cacheXXX.node, copy and rename this file to project's /modules directory.